cl3668/cl3668/README.md

 ### Hi there 👋

+I'm currently learning NLP and data analysis to conduct a research how censorship effects people's attention on specific topics in the digital society and am looking for a career as a data analyst in the future!

 <!--
 **cl3668/cl3668** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.